MuTe33/mute33/readme.md

 ### About my work

-- 💻 Working at [MediaMarktSaturn](https://www.eyeem.com/) as a freelancer.
+- 💻 Working at [MediaMarktSaturn](https://www.mediamarktsaturn.com/) as a Software Engineer.
-- 👨‍🎓 Computer Science student
+- 👨‍🎓 Self-taught Developer
 - ⚾ Playing with [Flutter](https://flutter.dev) since 2019

 ### Languages and Tools